gentcod/Portfolio-v2/README.md

 ### Portfolio website for Oyefule Oluwatayo

 # Built using React

+This is the project site - [Portfolio website](https://oyefuleoluwatayo.netlify.app).

-This project is an iteration to a prior [Portfolio website](https://oyefuleold.netlify.app).
+This project is an iteration to a prior [Old portfolio website](https://oyefuleold.netlify.app).